 Treatment options may include:

 - Treating any underlying condition.
-If the sleep terrors are associated with an underlying medical or mental health condition or another sleep disorder, such as obstructive sleep apnea, treatment is aimed at the underlying problem.
+If the sleep terrors are linked with a medical or mental health condition or another sleep disorder, such as obstructive sleep apnea, treatment is aimed at the underlying problem.

 - Addressing stress.
-If stress or anxiety seems to be contributing to the sleep terrors, your doctor may suggest meeting with a therapist or counselor.
-Cognitive behavioral therapy, hypnosis, biofeedback or relaxation therapy may help.
+If stress or anxiety seems to be part of the cause of the sleep terrors, your healthcare professional may suggest meeting with a sleep specialist.
+Cognitive behavioral therapy, hypnosis or relaxation therapy may help.

 - Anticipatory awakening.
-This involves waking the person who has sleep terrors about 15 minutes before he or she usually experiences the event.
+This involves waking the person who has sleep terrors about 15 minutes before the person usually has the event.
 Then the person stays awake for a few minutes before falling asleep again.

 Lifestyle and home remedies

-If sleep terrors are a problem for you or your child, here are some strategies to try:
+If sleep terrors are a problem for you or your child, here are some tips:

-- Get adequate sleep.
-Fatigue can contribute to sleep terrors.
-If you're sleep deprived, try an earlier bedtime and a more regular sleep schedule.
+- Get enough sleep.
+Extreme tiredness can contribute to sleep terrors.
+If you're not getting enough sleep, try an earlier bedtime and a more regular sleep schedule.
 Sometimes a short nap may help.
-If possible, avoid sleep-time noises or other stimuli that could interrupt sleep.
+If possible, avoid noises or other stimuli that could interrupt sleep.

 - Establish a regular, relaxing routine before bedtime.
-Do quiet, calming activities — such as reading books, doing puzzles or soaking in a warm bath — before bed.
-Meditation or relaxation exercises may help, too.
+Do quiet, calming activities before bed.
+Read books, do puzzles or soak in a warm bath.
+Meditation or relaxation exercises may help too.
 Make the bedroom comfortable and quiet for sleep.
 Avoid caffeine close to bedtime.

-- Make the environment safe.
-To help prevent injury, close and lock all windows and exterior doors at night.
-You might even lock interior doors or put alarms or bells on them.
-Block doorways or stairways with a gate, and move electrical cords or other objects that pose a tripping hazard.
-Avoid using bunk beds.
-Place any sharp or fragile objects out of reach, and lock up all weapons.
+- Make the area safe.
+To help prevent injury, close and lock all windows and outside doors at night.
+You might even lock inside doors or put alarms or bells on them.
+Block doorways or stairways with a gate.
+Move electrical cords or other objects that might be a tripping hazard.
+Don't use bunk beds, if possible.
+Place any sharp or fragile objects out of reach.
+Also, lock up all weapons.

 - Put stress in its place.
-Identify the things that stress you out, and brainstorm possible ways to handle the stress.
-If your child seems anxious or stressed, talk about what's bothering him or her.
+Identify the things that cause stress.
+Think of ways to handle the stress.
+If your child seems anxious or stressed, talk about what's bothering your child.
 A mental health professional can help.

 - Offer comfort.
-If your child has a sleep terror episode, consider simply waiting it out.
-It may be distressing to watch, but it won't harm your child.
-You might cuddle and gently soothe your child and try to get him or her back into bed.
+If your child has a sleep terror, consider simply waiting it out.
+It may be upsetting to watch, but it won't harm your child.
+You might cuddle and gently soothe your child.
+Then try to get your child back into bed.
 Speak softly and calmly.
 Don't shout.
-Trying to wake your child or shouting may make things worse.
-Usually the episode will shortly stop on its own.
+Trying to wake your child or keep your child from moving may make things worse.
+Usually the event will shortly stop on its own.

 - Look for a pattern.
 If your child has sleep terrors, keep a sleep diary.
-For several nights, note how many minutes after bedtime a sleep terror episode occurs.
+For a few weeks, note how many minutes after bedtime a sleep terror occurs.
 If the timing is fairly consistent, anticipatory awakenings may help.

 Preparing for an appointment

-For children, sleep terrors tend to go away by the time they're teenagers.
-However, if you have concerns about safety or underlying conditions for you or your child, consult your doctor, who may refer you to a sleep specialist.
+Sleep terrors in children tend to go away by the time they're teenagers.
+But if you have concerns about safety or underlying conditions for you or your child, talk to your healthcare professional.
+Your health professional may refer you to a sleep specialist.

-Keeping a sleep diary for two weeks before the appointment can help the doctor understand more about the sleep schedule, factors that affect sleep and when sleep terrors occur.
-In the morning, record bedtime rituals, quality of sleep, and so on.
-At the end of the day, record behaviors that may affect sleep, such as sleep schedule disruptions and any medications taken.
+Keep a sleep diary for two weeks before the appointment.
+A sleep diary can help the healthcare professional understand more about the sleep schedule, issues that affect sleep and when sleep terrors happen.
+In the morning, record bedtime rituals, quality of sleep, and anything else you think is important.
+At the end of the day, record behaviors that may affect sleep, such as sleep schedule changes and any medicine taken.

-You may want to take a family member or friend along, if possible, to provide additional information.
+You may want to take a family member or friend along, if possible, to provide more information.

 What you can do